My RV's Fountain of Poo

 My wife is in the yard very unhappy and dry heaving, my macaw is dancing on his perch looking for some escape, and I am standing there helpless as I watched this river go from one end of the camper to the other, and reaching a depth of at least an inch before flowing out of the door.

 Reality sets in as I try to make my way inside to help my parrot and see the damage.
 This is when I see small pieces of toilet paper hanging from every cabinet handle, all the walls, and the towel racks in the bathroom.
 I see this nasty goo flowing into a heater duct beside the toilet, inside the cabinets in the bathroom, and all the cabinets and the beds in the living area as well.

-That night was spent with the vacuum, towels and mops.
-We opened the windows and door the whole time, but the smell was overwhelming.
+That night was spent with the vacuum, towels, and mops.
+We opened the windows and doors the whole time, but the smell was overwhelming.
 The carpet in the bedroom was even soaked.
 In the end, every piece of carpet had to be replaced, everything in the storage compartments removed and washed, the compartments scrubbed with bleach, and all the walls washed at least 3 times.

 Tell Us Your Funny RVing Story